Accenture/kx.as.code/docs/README.md

 ### KX.AS.CODE Portal -  App Store

-Applications and be removed and added from the KX.AS.CODE Portal's application screen.
+Applications can be removed and added from the KX.AS.CODE Portal's application screen.

 ![](assets/images/kx.as.code_portal_applications.png){: .zoom}